Solly March: Brighton & Hove Albion

-2011-2013: Early days at Brighton
+2011–2013: Early days at Brighton

 March signed a three-year contract with Brighton in December 2011.
 At the time of his transfer it was reported by the Brighton Argus that March had also been offered a contract with Millwall and a trial with Newcastle United.
 Lewes manager Steve King suggested that March had been attracted to Brighton because of the style of football they were playing under manager Gus Poyet and because the move to another East Sussex club would allow him to remain close to his family.

 While progressing through Brighton's youth squad, March quickly made an impact for the side and scored a hat–trick, in a 3–1 win over Stevenage's youth squad on 18 February 2012.
 While still a member of Brighton's development squad, 2013 saw the beginning of March's senior career.
 During the last half of the 2012–13 season, March made the bench for three senior Championship games but did not make an appearance.
 March impressed in Brighton's youth squad, earning himself the team's Young Player of the Year Award 2013 and a contract extension until 2015.

 2013–14: Debut in Brighton's first team

-He then performed well in pre-season friendlies with the first team prior to the start of the 2013–14 season; highlighted with a 'superb' goal against Norwich City.
+He then performed well in pre-season friendlies with the first team prior to the start of the 2013–14 season; highlighted with a "superb" goal against Norwich City.
 March was a named substitute in five of the first six games in the 2013–14 season and was substituted on in the 85th and 91st minutes against Derby County and Burnley respectively, thus creating his debut in Brighton's first team.
 Around November, March's first team opportunities became limited, leading to rumours that he was expected to be loaned out.
 However, the move never happened and he stayed at the club.

-Despite this, March scored his first senior goal for the Albion in an FA Cup fourth round tie at Port Vale on 25 January 2014.
+March scored his first senior goal for Brighton in an FA Cup fourth round tie at Port Vale on 25 January 2014.
 The game also saw Rohan Ince and Jon Obika score their first goals for the club in a 3–1 win.
 For the rest of the season, March was given a handful of first team opportunities, resulting him making 28 appearances in all competitions.
-Because of this, March signed a new four-year deal with the Seagulls in April 2014.
+Because of this, March signed a new four-year deal with the "Seagulls" in April 2014.